Home-Sheep-Home/Sheep-Status-Display-Always-On/README.md

 ### Edit Assembly-CSharp directly
 This is not that easy since the devs left a bunch of errors in the code but here is the instructions anyway

-Copy the code in `source code/StorySheepStatusDisplay.cs` and replace the entire contents of the Sheep file in Assembly-CSharp with it
+Copy the code in `source code/StorySheepStatusDisplay.cs` and replace the entire contents of the StorySheepStatusDisplay file in Assembly-CSharp with it